James Fitzjames sources

 – The Nautical Magazine has the letters printed in 1852.
 Read them here (part 1) and here (part 2).

 – All the Year Round: A Weekly Journal conducted by Charles Dickens printed excerpts from the letters in 1859 here

 – On the Arctonauts website you can read annotated versions of the letters with the redacted names added back in.

 If you want to learn more about the expedition that Fitzjames spent the last few years of his life on, there is much to keep you occupied online.

 In 2014 the HMS Erebus was found, followed by the HMS Terror in 2016.

-Parks Canada and the Inuit community are working together on researching the wrecks and the objects found within it.
+Parks Canada and the Inuit community are working together on researching the wrecks and the objects found within them.
 On the Parks Canada website you can read it all about it.
 These are exciting times, who knows what will be found and what knowledge there is to be gained!
 Obviously I hope that personal items of Fitzjames will be recovered and studied.

-These are some very interesting Franklin Expedition related blogs:
+These are some very interesting Franklin Expedition-related blogs:

 https://arctonauts.com/ by Edmund Wuyts